kottans/frontend/tasks/friends-app.md

 ## You can

 * use all `Array.methods` which you know :)
-* try to figure out with async data encapsulation in request/response and try callbacks' logic in action
+* try to figure out with async data encapsulation in request/response.
+Try callbacks' logic in action
+* understand difference between synchronous and asynchronous network requests
-* understand sync/async `GET` requests, params & queries in action, something one of `fetch` or `XMLHttpRequest` but *NOT* jQuery.
-Because no ones like it ¯\_(ツ)_/¯
+* get know params & queries in action
+* use `fetch` and/or `XMLHttpRequest`.
+But *NOT* jQuery.
+Bad jQuery, bad!
+No ones like jQuery! `¯\_(ツ)_/¯`
-* understand pros & cons of the immutable fundamentals for complex types aka array on example of copies of arrays and how manage them
+* understand pros & cons of the immutable data fundamentals on example of copies of arrays
 * try form' key/mouse events, manage them, enable and disable them

 ## Stuff which will help you